friendly-bits/geoblocker-bash/README.md

 - Linux running systemd (tested on Debian, should work on any Debian derivative, may or may not work on other distributions)
 - Root access
 - iptables (default firewall on most linux distributions)
-- standard linux tools including awk, sed, grep
+- standard linux utilities including awk, sed, grep
 - either curl or wget
-- ipset (install it with 'apt install ipset' or similar)
+- ipset utility (install it with 'apt install ipset' or similar)
 - jq - Json processor (install it with 'apt install jq' or similar)
-- RIPE having lists for your country (if not, you may need to fetch from elsewhere and modify the scripts accordingly)

 **NOTES**: